lehner-lab/pdzext/README.md

 # Allosteric and Energetic Remodeling by Protein Domain Extensions
 Welcome to the GitHub repository for the following publication: Allosteric and Energetic Remodeling by Protein Domain Extensions (Cristina Hidalgo-Carcedo, Andre J. Faure, Aina Martí-Aranda, Taraneh Zarin and Ben Lehner 2025).
 Here you'll find source code for computational analyses and to reproduce the figures in the paper.

-Please download and untar/unzip the required data directory from https://doi.org/10.5281/zenodo.16411462
+Please download and untar/unzip the required data from https://doi.org/10.5281/zenodo.16411462 to your "base_dir" folder for running the analysis

+The code is ran on RMarkdown
-This code was last run and tested on: R version 4.5.0 (2025-04-11)
+This code was last run and  tested with Mac OSX and with R version 4.5.0 (2025-04-11)

 The following packages are required (package_version):
 - data.table_1.17.2